deliveroo/deliveroo.engineering/_posts/2022-05-03-one-year-at-deliveroo-as-a-backend-engineer.md

 an issue.
 On-call documentation (we call these Playbooks), DataDog logs, and other engineers are all the things you’ll need when looking into problems.

+Eventually some internal team changes led to me setting up a new, smaller rota specifically for the menus service.
+This meant my team only had to manage 1 service rather than 7, which has made a big difference.
+I feel that this change allowed my team to own the health of the service more than before.
+We know the ins and outs of the service which allows us to diagnose problems and also create solutions far quicker.

 ### Interviewing
 Now this is something I’m still getting to grips with.
 This was also another task I was anxious about doing.
 I had never interviewed anyone for a role until joining Deliveroo.
 What if I assess the candidate incorrectly?
 What if I gave the